 What is Genicular Radiofrequency?

-Genicular radiofrequency is an innovative option for treating knee pain.
-This highly advanced procedure is on the absolute cutting edge of medicine.
-By selectively applying a radio wave energy to the nerves surrounding the knee (the genicular nerves), one can effectively relieve pain in the knee from a number of causes.
+Genicular radiofrequency is an innovative treatment option used to relieve knee pain.
+This highly advanced and effective procedure is on the cutting edge of medicine.
+By selectively applying radio wave energy to the nerves surrounding the knee (genicular nerves), we can effectively relieve knee pain from a variety of underlying causes.

-Perhaps the greatest advantage of genicular ablation is the fact that the entire procedure is performed OUTSIDE the knee capsule.
-This is what allows it to succeed where other procedures like cortisone injections, and hyaluronic acid injections fail.
-In fact, this procedure can be done up to three weeks before knee surgery and even after surgery.
+One of the greatest advantages of genicular ablation is the fact that it is performed outside of the knee capsule.
+This is what makes it successful when other procedures, like cortisone injections and hyaluronic acid injections, fail.
+This procedure can be done up to three weeks before knee surgery and even after surgery.

 Genicular neurotomy is indicated for a variety of conditions: